dpnpinto/PintoDWM/README.md

 # PintoDWM
-My version of DWM, the one that I use in my PintArch.
+My version of DWM (ver 6.6), the one that I use in my PintArch.
 Expected this to change from time to time allways tunning this.

 ## Keys that I use
 MODKEY - > Windows Key